Share Your Story

 Will I need to provide transportation to my school?

 Yes, it is very likely that the survivor will need to be provided with transportation to and from your location.
+If you do not have a parent or trusted volunteer to provide transportation, we request that you contribute funds for a taxi or car service.

 When are the survivors available to speak?